MBTA Kinki Sharyo Type 7: Operation

 In 2012, more than 25 years after the car was first manufactured, a contract was signed with Alstom, which has a factory in New York, to carry out renewal work focusing on the car interior and control equipment.
 Refurbishment was carried out.
 However, six vehicles (3665, 3690, 3703, 3711, and 3719) that were out of service due to breakdowns or accidents were not subject to refurbishment and were scrapped.

+The Type 7 cars have been noted for poor crashworthiness by the NTSB and Massachusetts Department of Public Utilities (DPU), with several cases of serious structural damage and loss of survivable space (especially to the operator's cab) when hit by another train.
+After the February 2025 crash where a Type 8 rear ended a Type 7, causing major structural damage to the Type 7 (and comparatively minimal damage to the Type 8), the MBTA was ordered by the DPU to consider corrective measures, such as limiting the maximum allowable speed of Type 7 trains and only using Type 8s as leaders.

 Future

 From the 2020s onward, all Type 7 and Type 8 trains will be replaced by the Type 10, a fully low-floor light rail vehicle manufactured by Construcciones y Auxiliar de Ferrocarriles (CAF).